fdel15/whiteboardingWednesdays/README.md

 **Whiteboarding Session:**

-* 2-3 students go to whiteboard and put their definitions up on the board (5 mins)
+* 2 to 3 students define that week's relative terms on the whiteboard
-* each student then has to “teach” the class the term they defined (provide example maybe?)
+* Each student then has to “teach” the class the term they defined

 ```
 WHY WE DO THIS